nchourrout/DashTiles/README.md

 ## Parser
 * Parses content from webpages and APIs and saves it to `db.json`
+* Ability to set a background color and a click url (Optional)
 * Example usage in `parser.js`

 ```javascript